7. Dopamine effect on receptors

 - increase motor activity

-From this model, the hypothesis was derived that low doses of stimulants have a calming effect in ADHD by reducing dopamine transmission.
+From this model, it was hypothesized that low doses of stimulants have a calming effect in ADHD by reducing dopamine transmission.90

 However, stimulants such as MPH and AMP are not direct-acting dopamine receptor agonists, but have an indirect effect.
-In addition, D-AMP has the same effect on postsynaptic and presynaptic receptors in the basal ganglia.
+In addition, D-AMP acts equally strongly on postsynaptic and presynaptic receptors in the basal ganglia.89

 D2 autoreceptors are only very slightly activated by tonically released extracellular dopamine.
-The activation appears to be mainly due to phasically released dopamine that diffuses from the synaptic cleft into the extracellular space.
-A high concentration (30-100 μM) of synaptically released dopamine binds to the D2 autoreceptor within less than 30 ms for around 90 ms and triggers its effect.
+The activation appears to be mainly due to phasically released dopamine that diffuses from the synaptic cleft into the extracellular space.5 A high concentration (30-100 μM) of synaptically released dopamine binds to the D2 autoreceptor within less than 30 ms91 for around 90 ms5 and triggers its effect.

-The D2 autoreceptor is also activated by noradrenaline, although its affinity for noradrenaline is weaker than for dopamine.
+The D2 autoreceptor is also activated by noradrenaline, although its affinity for noradrenaline is weaker than for dopamine.5

-There are some relatively selective autoreceptor agonists and antagonists:
+There are some relatively selective autoreceptor agonists and antagonists:86

 - Selective autoreceptor agonists: